cmrust/directv-cli/README.md

 directv-cli
 ===========

-This application makes use of the HTTP API exposed by most DirecTV STBs to turn the command line into a working remote control.
+This tool makes use of the HTTP API, exposed by most DirecTV STBs (Set Top Boxes), to implement a working remote control on the command line.

-Allowing you to simply change the channel, like:
+Allowing you to simply do things like change the channel:

     directv --tune 297

+Or see what's playing on channel 500:

+    directv --guide 500

 Setup
 -----